PayEx/PayEx.EPi.Commerce.Payment/readme.md

 ### Supplying VAT to PayEx

-During payment initialization, PayEx gives you the option of passing in a constant VAT for your entire order *or*  a VAT value per line item:

-#### ... constant VAT for your entire order

-If the *VAT* is constant, regardless of the items bought, you can specify it in the parameters tab for the payment method in Commerce Manager:

-1. In the Commerce Manager, click on Administration -> Order System -> Payments
-2. Click on the language folder you wish to view
-3. Click on the PayEx payment method you wish to add a parameter to
-4. Go to the *Parameters* tab and enter a value for VAT

-#### ... a VAT value per line item

 If you want to display a VAT value per line item in PayEx, you will need to make some changes to the CalculateTaxActivity in Mediachase.Commerce.Workflow.Activities.